nawhi/character-copy/README.md

 When the method Copy is called on the copier then it should read characters from the source and copy them to the destination until the source returns a newline (‘\n’).

 The exercise is to implement the character copier using test doubles for the source and the destination (try using spies (manually written mocks) and mocks written with a mocking framework.

-Start from these definitions:
+The master branch contains the starting point, with definitions of `Copier` and the `Source` and `Destination` interfaces.
+Branch `manual-mocks` contains manually-mocked `Source` and `Destination` objects.

 ```
 public class Copier